-Can I claim an income tax deduction for expenses I incur on repairing a capital asset I recently acquired so that I can use it in my business or income-earning activity?
+Can I claim an income tax deduction for expenses I incur on repairing a capital asset I recently acquired where the repairs are essential to ensuring I can use it in my business or income-earning activity?

 Answer | Whakautu

 No. The capital limitation in s DA 2(1) prevents you from claiming a deduction because the expenses are of a capital nature.